inca/cx-site/src/main/webapp/pages/orm.md

     // find cities by the name of their corresponding countries:
     SELECT (ci.*) FROM (ci JOIN co) WHERE (co.name LIKE 'Switz%')

-As the example above shows, joins are primarily used in the `FROM` clause of query.
-The result of calling `JOIN` is `JoinNode`:
+As the example above shows, joins are intended to be used in the `FROM` clause of query.
+The result of calling the `JOIN` method is a `JoinNode` object:

     lang:scala
     val co2ci = (Country as "co") JOIN (City as "ci")   // JoinNode[Country, City]

-Every `JoinNode` has it's left side and right side, so `co JOIN ci` is **not** equivalent to `ci JOIN co`.
+Every `JoinNode` has it's left side and right side. `co JOIN ci` is **not** equivalent to `ci JOIN co`.

-An important thing to know is that join operation is **left-associative**.
-It means that subsequent joins are always delegated to the `left` sides of join nodes.
+An important thing to know is that the join operation is **left-associative**.
+Subsequent joins are always delegated to the `left` sides of join nodes.

 For example, we have three associated tables, `Country`, `City` and `Street`: